outcomesinsights/generalized_data_model/README.md

 ## visits

-- Represents an visit between a patient and a particular place of service
+- Represents the place of service where an encounter occurs (see the encounters table)
+- Includes office visits, hospital stays, long-term care, hospice, and outpatient facility visits
-- Can be pointed to by multiple clinical, detail, and exposure records
+- Can be pointed to by multiple encounter, clinical, detail, and exposure records
+- Describes the contiguous dates of service, the place of service, and the manner in which the patient arrived and left (for facility files)
 - Vocabularies
   - Place of service